benediktwerner/lichess-docker/README.md

 If you are starting the container directly from Windows, you can use `docker-run.bat` instead (again, make sure to adjust the mount point to the actual directory where lila and lila-ws are located).
 However, I strongly recommend running Docker from WSL 2 and placing lila and lila-ws in the WSL 2 file system since that will significantly speed up compilation.

 5. The contianer will automatically start redis and mongo but won't build or run any lila services, so you will have to do that manually.
-I generally create two additional sessions using `docker exec -it lichess bash` in new terminal windows:
+I generally create two or three additional sessions using `docker exec -it lichess bash` in new terminal windows:
     - One to run `lila-ws` using `cd ~/projects/lila-ws` and `sbt run`.
-    - Another to build UI stuff i.e. compile SCSS and TypeScript to CSS and JavaScript in `cd ~/projects/lila/ui`:
+    - Another in `~/projects/lila/ui` to build the client-side code there i.e. compile SCSS and TypeScript to CSS and JavaScript:
-        - `./build` to build all the UI stuff.
-You should do this at least once the first time after cloning the project and probably again every time after pulling major changes.
+        - `./build -w` to build everything and then watch for changes and rebuild.
+This is quite performant nowadays so it's probably what you want.
+        - `./build` just builds everything once and then exits.
-        - `./build dev css` to only build SCSS
+        - `./build sass` to only build SCSS
-        - `cd analyse` and `yarn dev` to build just the `analyse` module and similarly for other modules
+        - `./build analyse` to only build the `analyse` module and similarly for other modules
-        - And I also use this terminal for other miscellaneous stuff like accessing the db via `mongo lichess`.
+    - Sometimes, you might want a 3rd session to run other miscellaneous stuff like accessing the db via `mongo lichess`.
+You might also want to check out [lila-db-seed](https://github.com/lichess-org/lila-db-seed) to populate your db with some test data.
     - And ofc, the main session will be used to run lila itself using `./lila` and then `run`.
 Before the first run, you should also run `mongo lichess bin/mongodb/indexes.js` to create db indices.
     - You should also read the [Lichess Development Onboarding guide](https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding#installation) on the [Lichess GitHub wiki](https://github.com/ornicar/lila/wiki) for additional instructions on seeding the db, gaining admin access, or running suplementary services like fishnet for server analysis or playing vs Stockfish